ddhartma/Practical-Statistics/README.md

     plt.hist(boot_means); # Looks pretty normal
     ```

 - Using ***random.choice*** in python actually samples in this way.
-Where the probability of any number in our set stays the same regardless of how many times it has been chosen.
 Flipping a coin and rolling a die are kind of like bootstrap sampling as well, as rolling a 6 in one scenario doesn't mean that 6 is less likely later.
+The probability of any number in that set stays the same regardless of how many times it has been chosen.

 ## Confidence intervals <a name="Confidence_intervals"></a>
 - We can use bootstrapping and sampling distributions to build confidence intervals for our parameters of interest.